 We were laughing a lot in between the lighthearted chat.
 Time just flew by.

-Me and Dreamboat never had 2 hour conversations like this, even the first night we met.
-In fact, most of our conversing was with our lips.
+Me and Dreamboat never had two hour conversations like this, even the first night we met.
+In fact, most of our conversing was with our lips to lips.
 Dreamboat’s voice blasted in my head..

 “..you’ll meet other guys..rich college guys, you won’t want me anymore”